27 Easy Ways To Make Christmas Money go further

 Write a list and stick to it, don’t be tempted to spend extra money on something that isn’t on your list.
 This is the easiest way to save money on unnecessary spending.

-- Cut down the amount of gifts you are buying.
+- Cut down the number of gifts you are buying.

 - Stop using credit cards.